Skip to Main Content

 Missouri

-Missouri’s average annual full coverage car insurance rates are $71 below the national average.
+Missouri’s average annual full coverage car insurance rates are 13 percent more than the national average.
 Although the state has a high rate of vehicle thefts and uninsured motorists, it has a highly-rated highway system and fairly low population density.

 Avg. premium for full coverage $ /yr Best car insurance in Missouri